chyde-clearwater/documentation/content/developer/reference/user_interface/views/include/form.rst

   </form>

 renders (and allow editing of, possibly) a single field of the current record.
 Using several times a field in a form view is supported and the fields can receive different values for modifiers 'invisible' and 'readonly'.
+This fields have the same values but can be display differentaly.
 However, the behavior is not guaranteed when several fields exist with different values for modifier 'required'. ``<field>`` can have the following attributes:

 :name:
-  string_ :ref:`model <reference/orm/model>` field name (mandatory)
+  string_ (mandatory) :ref:`model <reference/orm/model>` field name

   the name of the field to render

 :id:
-  string_
+  string_ (optional)

   the node id.
 Useful when there are several occurrences of the same field in the view (see ``label`` component below).
 Default is the field name.

 :widget:
-  string_
+  string_ (optional)

   fields have a default rendering based on their type (e.g. :class:`~odoo.fields.Char`, :class:`~odoo.fields.Many2one`).